Apple and its iOS ecosystem has some amazing apps that are not available for Android and other mobile operating systems.

-This iPhone emulator for Windows 10 and Mac is developed by the same developer, as mentioned in the last emulator.
+This iOS emulator for Windows 10 PC and Mac is developed by the same developer, as mentioned in the last emulator.
 It is also a browser-based emulator.

 Moreover, the features are identical to that of the iPhone 4 emulator.
 It has the standard landscape mode with the Safari web browser to surf websites online.

 Additionally, you can also check out the standard iPhone 5’s emulator.

 Air iPhone is an iOS emulator for PC that has a UI similar to iOS 6.0.
 It required Adobe AIR framework to run on your computer.

 You can use it to get the real feel of iOS before getting an iPhone.
 The installation is more or less easy if you have Adobe AIR installed before-hand.

 It has a simple, yet interactive UI, resembling that of an iPhone device.
 The biggest drawback of this emulator is that it does not support Safari or the App Store.